vivekvardhan2810/Multilingual-Customer-Support-Ticket-Classification/README.md

 2. **Data Preprocessing**:

-- Text Vectorization: Converting text data into numerical format using techniques like TF-IDF and tokenization.
+- **Text Vectorization**: Converting text data into numerical format using techniques like TF-IDF and tokenization.

-- Label Encoding: Encoding the target variable (department) for classification models.
+- **Label Encoding**: Encoding the target variable (department) for classification models.

 3. **Model Training and Evaluation**: